 A pregnancy body pillow for a stomach sleeper would help support your belly and cushion your legs more comfortably.
 At the same time, you sleep on your side, relieving some of this discomfort and providing further support for your growing belly.

-A woman sleeping on stomach with legs straight, one arm hanging on her side, and the other near her head
+A woman sleeping on her stomach with legs straight, one arm hanging on her side, and the other near her head

 What is the Best Pillow for Stomach Sleepers?